The FORCE Blog

 Nearly 80% of trial sites reported not receiving a coverage response from the health insurer within 72 hours.
 Delays in coverage notification may have a significant effect on participation in trials with patients experiencing additional uncertainty, emotional distress, and concerns about disease progression/postponement of treatment.

-Complicating matters, there is no publically available list of grandfathered health insurance plans.
+Complicating matters, there is no publicly available list of grandfathered health insurance plans.
 A 2015 Kaiser Family Foundation survey reported that about a quarter of covered workers were enrolled in grandfathered plans, with the highest percentage (41%) in companies with 25-49 workers.[2]
 While these plans are expected to lose their grandfathered status over time, a significant part of the population may currently lack trial coverage.

 Medicare coverage for participation in clinical trials